 It goes by various names in different countries.
 In the United States, a more common street name is Cat Tranquilizer or Cat Valium.
 It is also called Jet K, Kit Kat, Purple, Special K, Special La Coke, Super Acid, Super K, and Vitamin K.

 The drug is usually administered by doctors as an injectable.
 It also takes other forms in the illicit drug arena.
 Ketamine also comes in an injectable liquid which is usually evaporated into powder form.
 Users can inhale or snort it in the same way as cocaine, crack, or methamphetamine.
-A line of powder prepared on a flat surface is sucked into one nostril with the use of a straw.
+A line of the powder prepared on a flat surface is sucked into one nostril with the use of a straw.

 Other users prefer oral ingestion.
 Swallowing the drug is the most convenient way to take it, but this also produces the weakest effect.
 Some users — especially those going for the “k-hole” — opt for the hardcore avenue of drug delivery: By injection.
 This method not only produces the strongest effect but also has the greatest potential for drug addiction.

 Drug enforcement authorities are particularly rabid about arresting the traffic of ketamine.
 Why?
 Because of its illicit use as a date rape drug.
 When mixed in with a drink, the drug is colorless and odorless.
 This fact makes it easy for a perpetrator to administer it to an unwitting victim.